GRETCHEN GAGEL, PhD

-Gretchen is a recognized expert in the construction industry, consulting to both “owners” on strategies and tactics to optimize project and program delivery; and consulting to contractors, engineering firms, and material and equipment suppliers on how to effectively serve these clients and achieve organizational success.
-Gretchen works in partnership with her clients to determine strategies for more closely aligning the value chain to reduce construction costs and schedules, and improve profitability.
-Gretchen has a proven track record of measurable results with her clients.
+Gretchen is a recognized expert in the construction industry, consulting to both “owners” to support the cost-effective planning, design, and construction of capital assets; and consulting to contractors, engineering firms, and material and equipment suppliers on how to effectively serve these clients and achieve organizational success.
+She works closely with construction “owners” and their construction and engineering service providers to determine strategies for more closely aligning the value chain to reduce construction costs and schedules, and improve profitability.
 She is a prolific writer and sought-after speaker in the construction industry.

-Gretchen began her consulting career in 1994 with FMI Corporation, a Raleigh, North Carolina based management consulting and investment banking firm focused upon the construction industry.
-During her 11-year career there, she was a member of the contractor-focused Quality and Productivity Improvement Group, initiated and provided leadership to the Owner Services Group and managed the Market Research Group.
-Owner clients included Marriott, Hewlett Packard, General Motors, Starbucks, and Detroit Edison; contractor clients included Barton Malow Company, DPR Construction and Kiewit to name a few.
+Gretchen enjoyed an 11-year career with FMI Corporation, a Raleigh, North Carolina based management consulting and investment banking firm focused upon the construction industry.
+During this time, she was a member of the contractor-focused Quality and Productivity Improvement Group, initiated and provided leadership to the Owner Services Group and managed the Market Research Group.
+Owner clients included Intel, Marriott, Hewlett Packard, General Motors, Starbucks, and Detroit Edison, and contractor clients included Barton Malow Company, DPR Construction and Kiewit to name a few.
+Gretchen has a proven track record of measurable results with her clients.